 Data as both an opportunity and a risk

-Loyalty programs thrive on personalization.
-The better a company knows its customers, the more relevant its offers and rewards can be.
-But the more sensitive the data, the greater the responsibility.
-Even small missteps can not only have legal consequences, but also cause a massive loss of trust.
+Loyalty programs thrive on personalization, because the better a company understands its customers, the more relevant and engaging its offers and rewards become.
+At the same time, however, increasing levels of personalization inevitably require the use of more sensitive data.
+Consequently, the responsibility for handling this data grows accordingly.
+As a result, even minor missteps can lead not only to legal consequences, but also to a significant and often lasting loss of customer trust.

 Between GDPR and ethics: what really matters

-Legal requirements such as the GDPR define clear framework conditions, such as retention periods or deletion concepts.
-But true data ethics goes beyond that.
-It’s about questions such as:
+From a regulatory perspective, legal requirements such as the GDPR define clear framework conditions, for example with regard to retention periods or deletion concepts.
+However, while compliance is essential, true data ethics goes a decisive step further.

 What does this mean for loyalty programs?